 -) People naturally enjoy contributing to the well-being of others when they can do so willingly.

-The Intent of Nonviolent Communication is to:
+The Intent of Non-violent Communication is to:

 -) Create more satisfying personal connections.